 Lasts up to two years

 These items are very long-lasting but won’t last forever.
-Grains and grain products feature heavily here with dry pasta, oats and popping corn all examples of grains that will last up to two years under airtight conditions.
+Grains and grain products feature heavily here with dry pasta, oats and popping corn all examples of grains that will last up to two years given airtight conditions.